 To donate:

 Please consider hosting a drive with your friends, colleagues, local community members, civic, corporate, or church groups.
 Many items are needed on an on-going basis depending on the type of services.
-For more questions and to deliver goods, contact Sarah Rifkind, Development Coordinator, at RifkindS@metrofamily.org.
-The following items are needed:
+For more information on donating, visit the Metropolitan Family Services website

 National Alliance on Mental Health (NAMI)